pyvideo/richard/docs/contributors/dev_layout.rst

    |- richard/       -- richard django project
    \- apps/
       |- pages/      -- code for "about", "contac", etc pages
+      |- sampledata/ -- code for loading sampledata from apps
       |- sitenews/   -- code for sitenews
       \- videos/     -- code for videos and search